learnbyexample/cli-computing/cli_computing.md

 2 4 5 6 7 8
 ```

-**7)** Extract first three characters from the input lines as shown below.
+**7)** Extract the first three characters from the input lines as shown below.
 Can you also use the `head` command for this purpose?
 If not, why not?

 ```bash
 $ printf 'apple\nbanana\ncherry\ndates\n' | cut # ???